-Ella Jones is an owner and director of LEAP, and is a key member of the senior therapeutic team.
 Ella is a psychotherapist and experienced EFP/L practitioner for both individuals and groups.
-Ella is a graduate of the HEAL (Human Equine Alliance for Learning) facilitator training programme in Washington State, USA, and is co-founder of the LEAP Model of EFP/L. Ella holds a Masters Degree in Humanistic and Integrative Psychotherapy, a Diploma in Humanistic and Integrative Psychotherapy and has a private psychotherapy practice in Nailsworth, Gloucestershire.
+Ella is a graduate of the HEAL (Human Equine Alliance for Learning) facilitator training program in Washington State, USA.
+Ella holds a Masters Degree in Humanistic and Integrative Psychotherapy, a Diploma in Humanistic and Integrative Psychotherapy and has a private psychotherapy practice in Nailsworth, Gloucestershire.

-Ella co-facilitated the ground-breaking LEAP 'Code Breakers' Programme (now known as the LEAP ‘Care’ Programme) with Mike Delaney, a programme specifically designed to meet the needs of young offenders and vulnerable young people.
+Ella co-facilitated the ground-breaking LEAP 'Code Breakers' Programme (now known as the LEAP ‘Care’ Programme), a programme specifically designed to meet the needs of young offenders and vulnerable young people.
 Ella also sees clients of all ages on a one-to-one basis and has a particular interest in EFP/L as a therapy for trauma.
-Along with other members of the senior team, Ella facilitates the Level 5 Diploma in EFP - The LEAP Method, the LEAP EFL Practitioner Training Programme, and Introduction to EFP/L workshops.

 Ella has been involved with horses since childhood and competed extensively as a young person in the US and UK.
 As a young adult she worked professionally as a horse trainer, specialising in starting young horses and rehabilitating traumatised horses.
 She has an active interest in natural horsemanship methods and incorporates an ethos of partnership, relatedness and gentle leadership into her EFP/L sessional work and trainings.
 Ella has a teaching background in Steiner/Waldorf education and is mother of two.
 She is passionate about the horse-human bond and the healing that can be achieved for both parties through authentic connection.